-Jackson has a half-time appointment at Princeton University, where he spends Fall semester each year, and half-time appointment in RSSS at The Australian National University.
+Jackson held a half-time appointment at Princeton University from 2007 to 2014.
 He has held a number of visiting positions, most recently as Leverhulme Professor of Philosophy at Cambridge University in 2011.
+He will be Lim Chong Yah Visiting Professor at The National University of Singapore in 2017.
+He gave the Locke Lectures at Oxford University in 1995, the Gavin David Young Lectures at Adelaide University in 2012, and will be giving the Carnap Lectures at Ruhr-University in 2017.
 His most recent book is Language, Names, and Information, Wiley-Blackwell, 2010, based on his Blackwell lectures at Brown University.

 He is a member of the Australian Academy of the Humanities and the Academy of the Social Sciences in Australia, a Corresponding Fellow of the British Academy, and was appointed an Officer of the Order of Australia in 2006.